 This phenomenon is called photonasty behavior.
 Funny word right?
 Check out the cool video on Wikipedia where you can see the Oxalis triangularis photonasty behavior.
 (I chuckle every time I see the word photonasty).

-Oxalis triangularis actually grow from tubers and these plants do have a dormancy period, so if you think your plant is suddenly dying, you are probably OK so keep reading and you’ll know what to do!
+Oxalis triangularis actually grow from tubers and these plants do have a dormancy period, so if you think your plant is suddenly dying, you are probably OK and I describe what to do later in this post.